10 Workforce management software solutions for construction companies

 • Information centralization

 An interesting aspect of BIM 360 is its emphasis on mitigating the risk of clashes.
-This platform can auto-detect clashes, sending change notifications to allow experts to work more effectively.
+This platform can auto-detect clashes and send change notifications to allow experts to work more effectively.
 Other analytical and collaborative features also prevent overlapping work.

 4. ExakTime

 ExakTime is another workforce management software and construction time tracking application.
-What sets it apart from competitors is its ability to curb fraudulent time theft practices, such as buddy punching.
+Its ability to curb fraudulent time theft practices, such as buddy punching, sets it apart from competitors.

-ExakTime exists as a mobile application and rugged physical device that can be placed on job sites.
-ExakTime also comes with a feature called AccountLinx, which syncs with payroll software, making it a great all-in-one solution for time tracking.
+ExakTime is a mobile application and rugged physical device that can be placed on job sites.
+ExakTime also has a feature called AccountLinx, which syncs with payroll software, making it a great all-in-one solution for time tracking.

 Some key features of ExakTime include: